mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/03/paltform-engineering.md

 Terraform and/or KRM

 FRONTEND
-https://backstage.io/
+Kubernetes manifests or Helm charts in Git repo? https://backstage.io/
 Backstage is an open platform for building developer portals A developer portal = one frontend for your entire infrastructure (unifies all your tooling, services, apps, data, docs with a single, consistent UI)